 - 1 cup water

-- 1 cup strawberry tops; without the greens attached
+- 1 cup strawberries - whole and cut in 4's OR tops without the greens attached

-- To a small saucepan add the sugar, water, and strawberry tops.
+- To a small saucepan add the sugar, water, and strawberries or strawberry tops (without greens attached).
+Heat over high, stirring occasionally, and bring to a boil.

-- Strain the strawberry tops from the syrup and pour into an airtight glass jar or container.
+- Once the Strawberry Simple Syrup is at room temperature, strain away the strawberry pulp and pour into an airtight glass jar or syrup container.
+Refrigerate between uses.

 - Refrigerated in an airtight container or glass jar, up to one month.